The Rapture Effect

 The Rapture Effect is a novel by Jeffrey A. Carver published by Tor Books in 1987.

 Plot summary

-The Rapture Effect is a story about cyberspace, alien cultures, and galactic battles in the Argus system, the focal point of simultaneous interest between a colonial fleet from Earth and an alien society searching for its lost ancestors.
+The Rapture Effect is a novel in which an Earth fleet comes to the Argus system to colonize, while an alien society searches there to find its lost ancestors.

 Reception

 J. Michael Caparula reviewed The Rapture Effect in Space Gamer/Fantasy Gamer No. 85.
 Caparula commented that "the author seems to have been trying to do too much, and sacrificed a good story in the process.
 A lot of dress-up ideas with nowhere to go."

 Kirkus Reviews states "Solid storytelling, then, after some initial silliness, and plenty of narrative drive--especially where the aliens are concerned--despite the thin, implausible characters and a general air of ho-hum familiarity."